sitebay/docs/articles/guides/quick-answers/sitebay-essentials/sitebay-plans/index.md

 Features Across All Plans

-All Site Bay plans come with robust features to enhance your WordPress experience:
+All SiteBay plans come with robust features to enhance your WordPress experience:

 Kubernetes-based Hosting: Enjoy the scalability, reliability, and security of Kubernetes.
-Session Replay & Analytics: Utilize Site Bay's integration with Posthog for detailed user analytics and session replays.
+Session Replay & Analytics: Utilize SiteBay's integration with Posthog for detailed user analytics and session replays.
 Grafana Dashboards: Monitor your site's performance with custom Nginx analytics and potential future custom dashboards.
-Free Migrations: Easily migrate your site to Site Bay with our free migration service.
+Free Migrations: Easily migrate your site to SiteBay with our free migration service.
 VSCode Web Server: Develop and manage your WordPress site with a VSCode web server, featuring pre-installed development extensions.
 Choosing the Right Plan